MediaevalPersonDiscoveryTask/Metadata2016/README.md

   * `confidence` is a recognition confidence score between 0 and 1 (when available)
   * `entity` is the detected named entity (or `#` when no entity is detected)

+##### `/baseline` (baseline fusion)

+  This directory contains Python code and submission/evidence files for three baseline fusions
+  * `baseline1` is the propagation of written names onto speaker diarization clusters.
+  * `baseline2` is the propagation of written names onto face track clusters.
+  * `baseline3` is the intersection of `baseline1` and `baseline2`

+  Subdirectory `/baseline/src` contains the Python source code for the three fusion approaches.
+  Use ```pip install -r requirements.txt``` in order to install the needed libraries.

 ##### `/metadata` (for contrastive runs only)

   This directory contains manual metadata provided by INA and DW for their respective datasets.